amazing-jay/active_facet/README.md

 # ActiveFacet

 ActiveFacet is a Rails plugin that enables custom as_json serialization intended for APIs.
-It is designed for speed, and is magnitudes of order faster than jbuilder.
+It is designed for speed, and is orders of magnitude faster than jbuilder.

 The framework supports:
 * fields - define the fields you want to serialize, by resource type